bunk98/SpringBoot_Tutorial/README.md

 --------------------------------------------------------------------------------
 Notice at this stage I have commented out all application logic calls in our controller.
-I did not want to completely delete everything else as I felt leaving it would give a more wholistic view but please copy the code and delete it to focus more on the controller logic if the commented code is distracting.
+I did not want to completely delete these as I felt leaving them would give a more wholistic view but please copy the code and delete it to focus more on the controller logic if the commented code is distracting.

 Things to look at: